Project-HAMi/community/adopters.md

 - **Project C**: Staging – Our team is using HAMi in a staging environment, working on optimizing resource utilization before full-scale production deployment.
 - **Project D**: Production – HAMi has been fully deployed in production, managing GPU resources for a high-performance AI model training pipeline.

+### Running HAMi in Your Environment?

+Add yourself to our [Adopters](./adopters.md)!

+We look forward to your active feedback on usage, issues, best practices, and more, to help drive the development of the HAMi community.

 ### Thank You!

 Please register and provide feedback on how you're using HAMi via the following link:
 [HAMi adopters](https://project-HAMi.io/adopters)

 Thank you once again for your support of HAMi!
-We look forward to your participation, and we hope every user can become a [contributor](https://github.com/Project-HAMi/community/blob/main/contributing.md).
+We look forward to your participation, and we hope every user can become a [contributor](./contributing.md).